dmerkurjev/Systematic_surveillance_of_SARS-CoV-2_reveals_dynamics_of_variant_mutagenesis_1_and_transmission/README.md

-SARS-CoV-2 RNA-seq — Preprocessing & Analysis
+CRISP-based mouse model of Vhl-deficient clear cell kidney cancer — Preprocessing & Analysis

-This repository contains an end-to-end workflow for variant analysis of 6 human nasopharyngeal swabs for SARS-CoV-2 with 2 positive swabs and 4 negative swabs.
+This repository contains an end-to-end workflow for RNA-Seq CRISP analysis of 3 normal and 3 tumor kidney samples.
 It includes two main components:

 Preprocessing (Clean.sh)